Cardinal sin: Seahawks stunned in overtime by the Arizona Cardinals for first loss of the season

-Somehow, despite what coach Pete Carroll called “the play of the century,’’ a career performance by Tyler Lockett and 572 yards by the Seattle offense, the Seahawks lost Sunday night.
+Somehow, despite what coach Pete Carroll called “one of the best football plays I’ve ever seen,’’ a career performance by Tyler Lockett and 572 yards by the Seattle offense — the third-most in team history — the Seahawks lost Sunday night, 37-34 to Arizona in overtime.

 And it’s a loss that will only further inflame the debate whether the Seahawks have the defense they need to take advantage of an offense that is one of the best in the NFL.